Italian entry into World War I: Internal instability

 Society was divided over the war: Italian socialists generally opposed the war and supported pacifism, while nationalists militantly supported the war.
 Long-time nationalists Gabriele D'Annunzio and Luigi Federzoni and a Marxist journalist once praised by Lenin, now a new convert to nationalist sentiment, Benito Mussolini, demanded that Italy join the war.
 For nationalists, Italy had to maintain its alliance with Germany and Austria in order to gain colonial territories at the expense of France.
 For the liberals, the war presented Italy a long-awaited opportunity to use an alliance with the Entente to gain territories from Austria-Hungary, which had long been part of Italian patriotic aims since unification.

 Luigi Federzoni emphasized the need to join the war and warned of continued disunity if it did not:

 Mussolini used his new newspaper Il Popolo d'Italia and his strong oratorical skills to urge nationalists and patriotic revolutionary leftists to join the Allies: "Enough of Libya, and on to Trento and Trieste".
 Mussolini argued that it was in the interests of all socialists to join the war to tear down the aristocratic Hohenzollern dynasty of Germany because it was the enemy of all European workers.
 Mussolini and other nationalists warned the Italian government that Italy must join the war or face revolution and called for violence against pacifists and neutralists.
 Left-wing nationalism also erupted in Southern Italy as socialist and nationalist Giuseppe De Felice Giuffrida saw joining the war as essential to relieving southern Italy of the rising cost of bread which had caused riots in the south, and advocated a "war of revolution".

-A Bidding war: bargaining with both sides
+A bidding war: bargaining with both sides

-There was no good reason for Italy to risk the horrors and expenses of war — it joined it for new territories that would make the government look good and dissolve the intense internal disharmony.
+Italy joined the war in order to seek territories deemed part of the nation still occupied by foreign powers, as well as to dissolve the intense internal disharmony through unity of purpose among the people.
 The strategy was to bargain for the best possible offer in terms of both territorial gains and coverage of Italian financial and military weaknesses.